Probing dense environments around Sgr A* with S-stars dynamics: Introduction

 The orbit of one of the stars, known as S2, has been measured so precisely that its general relativistic apsidal precession of about $\ang{;12;}$ per orbit has been detected with an extremely high degree of confidence \cite{GRAVITY:2020gka,GRAVITY:2021xju}.
 This measurement has then been used to place constraints on extended mass distributions around Sgr A* \cite{GRAVITY:2021xju,GRAVITY:2023cjt,GRAVITY:2023azi,GRAVITY:2024tth}, because any deviation from Newton's potential would affect the precession rate of S2.

-The existence of dense ``dark'' environments around BHs is particularly interesting from the point of view of both astrophysics and fundamental physics.
+In this work, we use the term ``environment'' to refer to any dark (i.e., non-luminous) extended mass distribution around Sgr A*.
+The existence of these environments, which can be much denser than the stellar cluster, is particularly interesting from the point of view of both astrophysics and fundamental physics.
 Astrophysical examples are given by a cluster of old stars and stellar remnants \cite{1972ApJ...178..371P,Frank:1976uy,1976ApJ...209..214B, BahcallWolf1976}, or a massive companion of Sgr A*.
 On the other hand, new ultralight bosons can create massive clouds through superradiance \cite{Arvanitaki:2010sy,Brito:2015oca}, while dark matter present in the halo can be compressed in a density ``spike'' around the BH \cite{Gondolo:1999ef,Ullio:2001fb,Gnedin:2003rj}.
 Current studies with S2 have tested various kinds of spherically symmetric density profiles, as well as the axially symmetric distributions expected in boson clouds.

 In this paper, we adopt a perturbative approach to calculate the apsidal precession, based on Lagrange's equations~\cite{MurrayDermott1999}.
 This allows us to determine the environment-induced precession without the need to numerically integrate the stellar orbits.
 We use these results to revisit the constraints on the mass and density of environments around Sgr A*.
-Compared to \cite{GRAVITY:2023cjt}, we improve the limits on the mass of a scalar cloud, probing values of the boson-BH gravitational coupling for which the cloud could form within a Hubble time.
+Compared to Ref.~\cite{GRAVITY:2023cjt}, we improve the limits on the mass of a scalar cloud, probing values of the boson-BH gravitational coupling for which the cloud could form within a Hubble time.

 While the apsidal precession has been extensively studied, other kinds of secular interactions between the environment and the stars have received comparatively little attention.
 In this paper we consider dynamical friction, showing that it can lead the stars with smallest pericenter distance to decay into Sgr A* on a timescale of a few $\si{Myr}$.
 We also consider orbital resonances induced by boson clouds, finding that they cannot be effectively excited as long as the star's primary energy loss mechanism is dynamical friction.